Woman wiping her eyes

 4. Measuring and managing your risk areas: Examine your current wellbeing measures and make improvements as well as promote what’s available and measure utilisation and outcomes

 5. Checking existing providers: See if you already get access to support for your employees.
-For instance, Unum Group Risk customers can access our health and wellbeing app Help@hand3
+For instance, our Unum Group Risk customers can access Help@hand,2 the health and wellbeing app from Unum

 6. Line manager competencies: Train line managers and upskill them to support staff.